Helping people develop a language

 ~ Dr. Julie Carlson, Graduate professor

-When facilitators understand what creativity looks like and realize they are creative, they are more apt to recognize creative thoughts and actions by participants and intentionally incorporate methods that promote and teach creativity in their programs.
-As a result, participants also realize that they are creative while being provided with opportunities to practice and enhance their own creativity.
-Without the initial step of facilitators’ understanding, these factors become secondary or happenstance, and valuable opportunities are lost.
+When educators and leaders understand what creativity looks like and realize they are creative, they are more apt to recognize creative thoughts and actions by others and intentionally incorporate methods that promote and teach creativity in their programs and organizations.
+As a result, students/employees also realize that they are creative while being provided with opportunities to practice and enhance their own creativity.
+Without the initial step of understanding, these factors become secondary or happenstance, and valuable opportunities are lost.